anjan2094/calculating-github-open-issue/README.md

 I build a UI that have two fields one is a input box which is used to enter the github repository and another is a submit button and there is a one more field table and that will show the open issue for different time.For calculating open issues I used github api.

-### How it works

-In the input field you have to enter the github user name/repository name and then click the submit button.

-Example: facebook/react

 ### Usage
 React js, material ui and few others library.